w3c/wai-intro-atag/content/education.md

 {% include toc.html type="end" %}
 {:/}

-## Introduction
+## Does ATAG really apply to my tool?

-"The LMS I use at the university allows me to create materials for my courses, as well as grade assignments from my students."
+"The LMS I use at the university allows me to create materials for my courses, as well as grade assignments from my students.
+I can use the built-in WYSYWYG editor to create content, and I can preview the results in the tool.
+This is because the tool meets [[Authoring Tool Accessibility Guidelines (ATAG) Overview]](/standards-guidelines/atag/)."

-W3C/WAI's Authoring Tool Accessibility Guidelines (ATAG) explains how to:
+W3C WAI's Authoring Tool Accessibility Guidelines (ATAG) explains how to:

 * make authoring tools themselves accessible, and
 * support the creation of content that conforms to the Web Content Accessibility Guidelines (WCAG)

-For more info, see [[Authoring Tool Accessibility Guidelines (ATAG) Overview]](/standards-guidelines/atag/).
+For more info on ATAG requirements, see [[ATAG at a glance]](/standards-guidelines/atag/glance/).

 Ilya is a senior instructor.
 She is blind, and uses her computer with a screen reader.
-Authoring tools can help or hinder Ilya  when creating accessible content.
-For more info on what ATAG contains, see [[ATAG at a glance]](/standards-guidelines/atag/glance)

-The list below contains some of the ways for you to meet ATAG.
-This way, Ilya can create accessible training using your tool.
-For the whole list of requirements under ATAG, see [Authoring Tool Accessibility Guidelines (ATAG) 2.0 document](https://www.w3.org/TR/ATAG/)
+By meeting ATAg, you can make the difference for Ilya to be able to create accessible content.
+For the complete list of ATAG requirements, see [ATAG 2.0 document](https://www.w3.org/tr/atag).

----
+Here are some aspects for you to make sure your tool:

+* is accessible to authors with disabilities, and
+* can produce accessible content.

-## Draft ideas
+## Draft Key Points may Include

-### Support Different Ways of Content Presentation

-Some groups of users with disabilities need to customize the font type and/or size.
-Others may need to tweak  spacing between sections, paragraphs, and words.
-Ensure your tool enables users to customize font types, sizes, and spacing.

-### Support Inclusion and Presentation of Alternatives

-Some people cannot see images and video well or at all.
-Others cannot hear audio well or at all.
-Ensure your tool support content authors to provide the necessary alternatives for images, audio, and video.
-This alternatives include captions, transcript, description, and sign language interpretation.

-### Ability to Define Reading Order

-The reading order specifies how content should be read and processed.
-This may be apparent visually, but it also needs to be communicated to assistive technologies.
-Ensure your tool supports content authors when specifying the reading order.
+### Make editors accessible

+### Make Previews Accessible

-### Support for Navigation and Content Identification
+### Support Navigation and Orientation

-Users rely on a variety of methods for navigating and identifying content.
-These include tables of contents, regions, links, and headings.

-Ensure your tool supports content authors to specify these methods.
-For example, every unit may be presented on a separate page for users to more easily locate it.
-Different sections within the unit may have accessible headings to facilitate navigation and identification of the different content sections.

-### Communicate Students Progress

-Ensure students are aware of their progress through the training.
-This includes information about the current lesson, how many lessons they have completed, and how many lessons remain.

-###  Ability to complete quizzes, submit assignments

-Ensure your tool supports students when  submitting quizzes, completing assignments, and any other assessment.
+* keyboard
+* headings